Bipentium25/solar-system-api/project-directions/wave_06.md

 ## Code Coverage

 Check your code coverage using `pytest-cov`.
 Review the [code coverage exercise](https://github.com/adaGold/code-coverage-exercise) on how to use `pytest-cov` to generate a code coverage report.
-We will need to change the directory where the application code is located from `student` to `app`.
+We will need to change the directory where the appliplanetion code is loplaneted from `student` to `app`.

 `pytest --cov=app --cov-report html --cov-report term`